 - ix.
-Section 105 (Appearance by authorised representative): To replace the expression 'Tax Return Preparer' in Section 105 (2)(e) with the expression 'GST Practitioner' - x.
-Section 137 (Special Procedure for certain processes): This section to be kept in abeyance and stakeholders from Banking, Insurance, Information Technology (IT & ITeS), Telecom, Airlines and Railways to be heard in the next meeting of the Council. - xi.
-Section 138 (GST compliance rating): To amend Section 138(1) by replacing the word 'shall' with the word 'may' and to amend Section 138(2) by adding the phrase 'by the GST Council' at the end of the sentence. - xii.
-Section 142 (Disclosure of information required under section 141): To amend Section 142(3) by changing the maximum limit set for imposing fine from Rupees One Thousand to Rupees Twenty-Five Thousand. - xiii.
-Section 163 (Anti-profiteering Measure): To amend Section 163(1) by replacing the phrase 'by law' by the phrase 'on the recommendation of the Council by a notification'.
+Section 105: To replace the expression 'Tax Return Preparer' in Section 105 (2)(e) with the expression 'GST Practitioner' - x.
+Section 137: This section to be kept in abeyance and stakeholders from Banking, Insurance, Information Technology (IT & ITeS), Telecom, Airlines and Railways to be heard in the next meeting of the Council. - xi.
+Section 138: To amend Section 138(1) by replacing the word 'shall' with the word 'may' and to amend Section 138(2) by adding the phrase 'by the GST Council' at the end of the sentence. - xii.
+Section 142: To amend Section 142(3) by changing the maximum limit set for imposing fine from Rupees One Thousand to Rupees Twenty-Five Thousand. - xiii.
+Section 163: To amend Section 163(1) by replacing the phrase 'by law' by the phrase 'on the recommendation of the Council by a notification'.
 Additionally, the requirement of passing the benefit of duty reduction to the consumers should be incorporated in the relevant provisions of the GST Law in addition to that contained in Section 169(1)(ii). - xiv.
-Section 164 (Repeal and saving): To harmonise the provisions of Section 164(1)(f) and Section 182. - xv.
-Section 169 (Credit of eligible duties and taxes in respect of inputs held in stock to be allowed in certain situations): The Rules Committee of Officers to provide for allowing ITC of embedded VAT through Rules to be made in this regard.
+Section 164: To harmonise the provisions of Section 164(1)(f) and Section 182. - xv.
+Section 169: The Rules Committee of Officers to provide for allowing ITC of embedded VAT through Rules to be made in this regard.
 Further, the requirement of passing the benefit of duty reduction to the consumer to be added in the relevant provisions of the GST Law as done in Section 169(1)(ii). - xvi.
 Sections 165 197 (Transitional Provisions): The Council tentatively approved these Sections with the understanding that suggestions, if any, in respect of these Sections shall be sent in writing to the Council before its next meeting. - xvii.
-Schedule II (Matters to be treated as supply of goods or services): To revisit Clause 5(f) and 5(h). - xviii.
-Schedule IV (Activities or transactions undertaken by the central government, a state government or any local authority which shall be treated neither as a supply of goods nor a supply of services): The Officers' Committee to examine Schedule IV and to suggest a draft formulation that the services mentioned in Schedule IV (except those mentioned in Clause 4) to be exempted through a notification and that such notification shall be issued on the recommendation of the Council.
+Schedule II: To revisit Clause 5(f) and 5(h). - xviii.
+Schedule IV: The Officers' Committee to examine Schedule IV and to suggest a draft formulation that the services mentioned in Schedule IV (except those mentioned in Clause 4) to be exempted through a notification and that such notification shall be issued on the recommendation of the Council.